-If you’ve never used Trimix before, it will be much harder to estimate your potential dosage, and therefore the amount you may need in a given period of time, than if you are established on a stable dose.
-Adjustments to dosing, as discussed above, should only be done in small increments over time, as directed by your doctor or prescriber.
-Therefore, it’s best to start out with a smaller vial option than a larger one, as you won’t have a good sense of how much you may need per dose, or how effective the medication may be for you.
+If you’ve never used Trimix before, it will be much harder to estimate your potential dosage, and therefore the amount you may need in a given period of time than if you are established on a stable dose.
+As discussed above, adjustments to dosing should only be made in small increments over time, as directed by your doctor or prescriber.
+Therefore, it’s best to start with a smaller vial option than a larger one, as you won’t have a good sense of how much you may need per dose, or how effective the medication may be for you.
 You can always refill your prescription and choose a larger volume the next time you buy Trimix, after all.

 Finally, you need to consider periodic reassessment.
 If your ED is the result of a health condition, for example, that you are actively working to improve, your need for Trimix may diminish over time.
 On the other hand, ED can also get worse over time.
 Health, medication, and related life circumstances can change.
 Therefore, it’s useful to periodically re-evaluate and reassess your dosage, frequency of use, and needs.
-This should also take into account how frequently you have “extra” Trimix left beyond the expiry period, or if you routinely run out before you thought you would.
-Those factors can help you make the best decisions on volume, refill frequency, and related matters when you buy Trimix.
+This should also take into account how frequently you have “extra” Trimix left beyond the expiration date, or if you routinely run out before you thought you would.
+Those factors can help you make the best decisions on volume, refill frequency, and related matters when buying Trimix.

 Frequently Asked Questions